 The taxable portion of your refund is subject to federal and Georgia taxes.
-To defer taxation, you may elect a direct rollover of the taxable funds in your account to another qualified retirement plan [401(a), 403(a) or 401(k); a 403(b) tax sheltered annuity; a governmental 457 plan; or a traditional, Roth, or rollover IRA.
-If you do not elect a rollover, federal tax law requires that TRS withhold 20% federal tax from the taxable portion of your refund.
-You may also be required to pay an additional 10% federal tax if you are younger than age 591⁄2 when you withdraw your funds.
+To defer taxation, you may elect a direct rollover of the taxable funds in your account to another qualified retirement plan [401(a), 403(a) or 401(k)]; a 403(b) tax-sheltered annuity; a governmental 457(b) plan; or a traditional, Roth, or rollover IRA.
+If you do not elect a rollover, federal tax law requires that TRS withhold 20% in federal taxes from the taxable portion of your refund.
+You may also be required to pay an additional 10% federal tax penalty if you are younger than age 591/2 when you withdraw your funds.
 TRS will not withhold the additional 10%; however, if applicable, you may pay this tax at the time you complete your federal tax return for the year in which you receive your refund.
 Georgia tax withholding from your refund check is not mandatory and may be paid when you file your Georgia tax return.

 The Application for Refund of Contributions form is available online.
-Please log on to your account on the TRS website and complete the form.
-You must download, print, sign and return the summary page along with a copy of your valid identification.
+You can login your account, fill out the form, and e-sign the summary page.
+You'll need to send us your valid identification using our upload tool in your account portal or you can print, sign and return the summary page along with a copy of your valid identification (ID).
 Please refer to the summary page for forms of acceptable valid ID.